 Kazakh bank BTA poised to seize oligarch's assets

-LONDON (Reuters) - Mukhtar Ablyazov, a fugitive oligarch accused of embezzling more than $5 billion, was labeled "devious" and "cynical" by judges on Tuesday as his former Kazakh bank BTA prepared to pounce on his assets.
+LONDON, Nov 6 (Reuters) - Mukhtar Ablyazov, a fugitive oligarch accused of embezzling more than $5 billion, was labelled "devious" and "cynical" by judges on Tuesday as his former Kazakh bank BTA prepared to pounce on his assets.

 On the eve of a vast UK fraud trial, England's Court of Appeal threw out Ablyazov's attempts in absentia to overturn a 22-month jail sentence and a ruling barring him from defending himself unless he turns himself in and fully discloses his assets.